John-Sarge/LIFEGUARD/README.md

 ### Operational Workflow

-1.  **Push-to-Talk:** The operator presses and holds the spacebar to begin recording a command.
-The system only listens while this key is held.
+1.  **Push-to-Talk:** The operator presses and holds the GUI "Push to Talk" button.
+Audio is captured only while held.
 2.  **Audio Preprocessing:** The captured audio is processed for noise reduction and bandpass filtering to isolate speech frequencies.
 3.  **Speech Recognition:** The cleaned audio is transcribed into text in real-time by the offline Vosk STT engine.
 4.  **Intent Extraction:** spaCy NLU parses the transcribed text to identify intent and extract entities, including spoken number conversion.